Published: Friday, 18 January 2013 | Written by SciFi Vision

 JANE SEYMOUR: Oh, yes.
 I just went for a little holiday.

 QUESTION: What’s one thing that you find that you enjoy the most about English culture and one thing you enjoy most about American culture, maybe something you think that we could learn from each other.

 JANE SEYMOUR: Well, what I love personally in England is I love the theater and the music and I love the English countryside and I love the history.
 It’s such an old country and it’s just so amazing to wander around.
 Things are there from the Roman times.
 They’re there from before the Druids.
 I mean everywhere you go, things are just ancient and amazing and preserved and beautiful.

 I really like the fact that the fields aren’t straight and the roads aren’t straight and everything is kind of a little wiggly little island.
 Then you come to America and everything is much more organized.
 Everything is in grids and you can find your way.
 It’s such a huge country.
 You can’t really compare the two.

-You said that after an actress reaches a certain age that the roles that you’re offered change a little bit, or maybe dry up a bit.
+QUESTION: You said that after an actress reaches a certain age that the roles that you’re offered change a little bit, or maybe dry up a bit.
 I was wondering if that’s ever a source of frustration for you.
-JANE SEYMOUR:

-If we don’t have any other questions, Jane, would you mind just telling people the film that you did with Nat Faxon since that is an added connection to Nat?
-JANE SEYMOUR:
+MODERATOR: If we don’t have any other questions, Jane, would you mind just telling people the film that you did with Nat Faxon since that is an added connection to Nat?